YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario10/1_DisasterRecovery/README.md

 ## D. Failing over your application

 Now that the buckets are synchronized and up to date, when activating the DR, Trident Protect will fetch the app metadata from the local bucket.
-In an environment where distance is high between both sites, this could really improve the time to bring back up your app:
+In an environment where distance is high between both sites, this could really improve the time to bring back up your app (the RTO):

 ```bash
 $ kubectl patch amr bboxamr1 -n tpsc10busyboxdr --type=merge -p '{"spec":{"desiredState":"Promoted"}}' --kubeconfig=/root/.kube/config_rhel5